-- Block euphoric effects and relieve physiological cravings – A person will repeatedly turn to substance abuse for the good feelings associated with their substance of choice.
-Medication-assisted treatment takes away the rush, which can help an individual address their deeper dependence and the negative emotions they may have been avoiding through substance use.
+- Block euphoric effects and relieve physiological cravings – People will repeatedly turn to substance abuse for the good feelings associated with their substance of choice.
+The medication-assisted treatment removes the rush, which can help individuals address their deeper dependence and the negative emotions they may have been avoiding through substance use.

 - Normalize body functions – One of the hardest parts of substance abuse treatment is the experience of withdrawal symptoms.
 The Drug Enforcement Administration has approved medication-assisted treatment to help people struggling with addiction overcome this hurdle toward recovery.